chethanprabhu/Natours/README.md

    Border box(recommended) means that the padding, border etc wont be added to toal width.
    Ex - if width is 500px.
 Now if we add padding of 10px and border of 2px.
 Then the total width will remain at 500px.
    There is another called box-sizing: inherit.
 Which simply inherits the box sizing of parent.

+3) For main headings where is the size is big give and less font weight and for sub headings where the size is less give more font weight.